chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 To do so, add or modify the `supportedAuth` property in your `package.json` file with the types of authentication your Connector supports.

-Example of a `package.json` supporting Static Header Key and OAuth2.0 Authorization Code:
+Example of a `package.json` supporting Static Header Key and OAuth 2.0 Authorization Code:
 ```json
 {
 ...